tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 lemmatizer = WordNetLemmatizer()
 ```

 We can then call on the function by using the method `.lemmatize()`.
-In the following example we will lemmatize the sentence:  *'Of all babies in the many worlds in all the galaxies that make our universe, baby yoda rules all hearts as cutest'*.
+In the following example we will lemmatize the sentence:  *"Dylan and Eli love playing video games.
+They have lots of favorites."*.
 The tokenized form of this sentence is as follows:
 ```python
 ['dylan',
  'eli',